According the inventor and maker of the TCVJ coupling, a minimum angle of two degrees

 Depending on how much oblique are the abovementioned pivot axes:

-either the three main yokes avoid completely getting coplanar, as in the arrangement of the above animation,
+either the two pivot axes A1 and A2 avoid completely getting coaxial, as in the arrangement of the above animation,

 or the mechanism avoids the condition wherein both occur simultanuously: the spherical pantograph "bends" from side to side with the bearing-pins knocking from side to side of their bearings, and, the bearing-pins do not rotate "sufficiently" into their bearings.

-In the PatCVJ version shown below, the pivot axes of the first and of the second yokes are only a few degrees away from being normal to their respective shafts (3 degrees here).
+In the PatCVJ version shown below, the pivot axes A1 and A2 (shown by dashed-dot line) of the first and of the second yokes are only a few degrees away from being normal to their respective shafts (3 degrees here).

 The slight oblique keeps the thrust loads on the bearings small.